pcavad/beginning-data-science/capstone-data-science/README.md

 # Content:
 - Milan_neighborhoods.ipynb: Jupyter Notebook with ETL, EDA, and KMeans Clustering.
-- Milan_neigborhoods.csv: Milan neighborhoods data.
-- Milan_ds79_car_sh.csv: car sharing in Milan data.
-- Milan_venues.csv: Milan venues data.
 - MilanP: presentation.

 Data:
-- Foursquare API
+- Foursquare API.
+- Data with real estate values have been scraped from different public websites.
-- Open dataset portal of the Municipality of Milan (https://dati.comune.milano.it/dataset)
+- Open dataset portal of the Municipality of Milan (https://dati.comune.milano.it/dataset).